youssefescobar/Data-analysis/README.md

 2. Cleaned a movies dataset with python and answered simple questions.
 3. Cleaned and processed multiple Datasets related to corona virus to prove that the more the country is developed the more it is prone to covid.
 4. Interactive HR Dashboard with powerbi
+5. BoxOffice 2023, 2022 data scrapping, cleaning and analysis using powerbi

 ML